California State Route 161: Route description

+Route 161 is defined in section 461 of the California Streets and Highways Code, and that the highway is "from Route 97 near Dorris to Route 139 near Hatfield".

-SR 161 begins at an intersection with U.S. Route 97 north of Dorris.
-The route travels east past Indian Tom Lake, bending to the south and passing by Lake Miller and Sheepy Lake.
-SR 161 continues past the Lower Klamath National Wildlife Refuge and near the northern edge of Lower Klamath Lake.
-The highway then resumes paralleling the state line again, with some stretches actually running directly along the border and segments of the westbound lane inside Oregon's territory, to its easter terminus at the intersection of Route 139 and Oregon Route 39 north of Tulelake in the community of Hatfield.
+SR 161's western terminus is at a T intersection with US 97, northeast of Dorris and just south of the border with Oregon.
+SR 161 then travels east past Indian Tom Lake, bending to the south and passing by Lake Miller and Sheepy Lake.
+The highway then continues past the Lower Klamath National Wildlife Refuge and near the northern edge of Lower Klamath Lake.
+It then resumes paralleling the state line again, with some stretches actually running directly along the border and segments of the westbound lane inside Oregon's territory.
+SR 161 then ends at SR 139 in Hatfield, immediately south of the state line where SR 139 crosses the border and becomes Oregon Route 39.

 SR 161 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 161 is eligible for the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.

 SR 161 is part of a spur route of the Volcanic Legacy Scenic Byway, an All-American Road, that heads towards Tule Lake and Lava Beds National Monument.